vetletm/acit5930_technical/p4_ovs_scripts/resources.md

   - **Solved**: All code must be run from the FOP4-directory context.
 Slightly annoying but can be fixed later.
 - **Issue**: Image/container `cassandra:2.1` is not compatible with FOP4, it's missing the necessary packages and cannot be controlled via FOP4.
   - **Possible solution**: Cassandra can be launched standalone from FOP4, all containers are still connected to a common docker network and should be able to reach each other.
+  - **Solved**: The possible solution as shown above worked like a charm.

 More or less full flow of setting up a host to run FOP4 and EPC:
 - Ubuntu 18.04 with at least 50GB of space (can be pruned quite heavily, given time and effort)